Data Augmentation Revisited: Rethinking the Distribution Gap between Clean and Augmented Data: Introduction

 \section{Introduction}

-Recent years have witnessed a rapid development of deep learning approaches.
-With the availability of powerful computational resources such as GPUs, it is possible to train very deep neural networks that have been proved to achieve good performance in a wide range of computer vision tasks including image classification, object detection, semantic segmentation, \textit{etc}.
-On the other hand, complicated models often require a larger amount of training data, whereas collecting and annotating a large dataset is always expensive in particular for fine-level recognition problems.
-Nowadays, the most popular dataset for image classification, ILSVRC2012~\cite{russakovsky2015imagenet}, contains only $1.3$ million images, but it is widely used for training networks with tens of millions of parameters.
-This makes the training process ill-posed, and researchers have to use a set of tricks to prevent over-fitting.
+With the availability of powerful computational resources nowadays, it is possible to train very deep neural networks that have been verified to achieve good performance in a wide range of computer vision tasks including image classification~\cite{krizhevsky2012imagenet,Szegedy_2015_CVPR,he2016deep,he2019bag}, object detection~\cite{ren2015faster,lin2017feature}, semantic segmentation~\cite{badrinarayanan2017segnet,deeplabv3plus2018}, \textit{etc}.
+On the other hand, complicated models with tens of millions of parameters are often difficult to train with limited training data, and many techniques~\cite{srivastava2014dropout,ioffe2015batch} have been proposed to stable training and improve generalization.

-As a useful and popular training trick, data augmentation is designed to increase the diversity of training data without actually collecting new data.
-Essentially, it is driven by the fact that slight modification on an image, \textit{e.g.}, horizontal flip, cropping, affine transform, slight contrast adjustment, \textit{etc.}, will not change the high-level semantics of an image.
-Under this assumption, people generated images using a combination of these modifications and fed them as `individual' training data to avoid the model from sticking on the only view of each training sample.
-Standard data augmentation methods used in deep network training involves random flip and fixed-size cropping, and several sophisticated variants such as Mixup~\cite{zhang2017mixup}, Cutout~\cite{devries2017improved}, and their combination, Cutmix~\cite{yun2019cutmix}.
-Recently, researchers even designed an automated framework of learning an optimal set of parameters for augmentation~\cite{Cubuk_2019_CVPR}, and achieved state-of-the-art performance in a few image classification benchmarks.
+As a common training trick, data augmentation is designed to increase the diversity of training data without actually collecting new data.
+Essentially, it is initially driven by the fact that slight modification on an image will not change the high-level semantics of an image.
+Standard data augmentation methods used in deep network training involves scale and aspect ratio distortions, random crops, and horizontal flips.
+However, several sophisticated methods changing the original image a lot, such as Mixup~\cite{zhang2017mixup}, Cutout~\cite{devries2017improved}, and Cutmix~\cite{yun2019cutmix}, were proposed to improve the generalization of models.
+Recently, researchers also used AutoML to learn an optimal set of parameters for augmentation~\cite{Cubuk_2019_CVPR,lim2019fast}, and achieved state-of-the-art performance in a few image classification benchmarks.